Enigma406/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script that permission to the file hello as follows; Owner and Group: no permission at all, Other users: all the permissions
+a script that permission to the file hello as follows; -rwxr-x-wx